A 6.0-cm-diameter cylinder of nitrogen gas has a 4.0-cm-thick mov... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A 6.0-cm-diameter cylinder of nitrogen gas has a 4.0-cm-thick movable copper piston.
 The cylinder is oriented vertically, as shown in FIGURE P19.49, and the air above the piston is evacuated.
-When the gas temperature is 20°C, the piston floats 20 cm above the bottom of the cylinder. a.
-What is the gas pressure?
+When the gas temperature is 20°C, the piston floats 20 cm above the bottom of the cylinder. c.
+What is the new equilibrium temperature of the gas?

 3